isocpp/CppCoreGuidelines/CppCoreGuidelines.md

-A trait is usually a type alias to compute a type, a `constexpr` function to compute a value, or a traditional traits template to be specialized on the user's type.
+A trait is usually a type alias to compute a type, a `constexpr` function to compute a value, or a traditional traits template to be specialized on the user’s type.

 ##### Note

 If you intend to call your own helper function `helper(t)` with a value `t` that depends on a template type parameter, put it in a `::detail` namespace and qualify the call as `detail::helper(t);`.
-An unqualified call becomes a customization point where any function `helper` in the namespace of `t`'s type can be invoked;
+An unqualified call becomes a customization point where any function `helper` in the namespace of `t`’s type can be invoked;
 this can cause problems like [unintentionally invoking unconstrained function templates](#Rt-unconstrained-adl).

 ##### Enforcement

-* In a template, flag an unqualified call to a nonmember function that passes a variable of dependent type when there is a nonmember function of the same name in the template's namespace.
+* In a template, flag an unqualified call to a nonmember function that passes a variable of dependent type when there is a nonmember function of the same name in the template’s namespace.

 ## <a name="SS-temp-hier"></a>T.temp-hier: Template and hierarchy rules:

-Templates are the backbone of C++'s support for generic programming and class hierarchies the backbone of its support for object-oriented programming.
+Templates are the backbone of C++’s support for generic programming and class hierarchies the backbone of its support for object-oriented programming.
 The two language mechanisms can be used effectively in combination, but a few design pitfalls must be avoided.